Ms. Sherrill J. Thayer

 Sherrill graduated from Lake Superior State College in 1974 with an associate's degree in nursing, which enabled her to work in a number of places, including Michigan, New York City, Massachusetts, Virginia, and, most recently, Wisconsin.
 She has worked in almost every area of nursing, from the basic floor nurse to charge nurse, to head nurse, to intensive care unit, cardiac care unit, emergency room, physician's office, college school nurse, supervisor of a 180-bed facility that was half sub-acute hospital and half long-term care, and most recently, as an adult nurse practitioner.
 Along the way, her educational levels and credentials changed along with her levels of responsibility.

 Ms. Thayer first returned to college while working as a college nurse.
-Stimulated by the learning environment around her, she began taking classes and eventually chose a degree track.
+Stimulated by the learning environment around her, she began taking classes and eventually chose a degree track at Bradford College in Bradford, Massachusetts.
 During this time, she worked for three years as the fiction editor for The Bradford Review, a literary magazine published by the college.
-In 1982, she graduated as salutatorian of Bradford College in Bradford, Massachusetts, with a bachelor's degree in creative arts and a major in fiction writing.
+In 1982, she graduated as salutatorian her class, with a bachelor's degree in creative arts and a major in fiction writing.
 She also won the Elizabeth Barrett Award for outstanding achievement in the area of creative writing for her short story, "Empty Houses."
-Her work has appeared in The Woods Runner, a literary magazine published by Lake Superior State College, and The Bradford Review, published by Bradford College; and a bound edition of her work remains in the Bradford College Library.
-She has also worked as an editor and has two books, How to Identify, Master and Conquer Change by Robert Ian and Babies with Bullets: Women having Fun with Guns by Debbie Ferns.
+Her work has appeared in The Woods Runner, a literary magazine published by Lake Superior State College, and The Bradford Review; and a bound edition of her work remains in the Bradford College Library.
+She has also worked as an editor and has two books, How to Identify, Master and Conquer Change by Robert Ian and Babies with Bullets: Women Having Fun with Guns by Debbie Ferns.

-As much as she loved writing, nursing was her first love, and she decided to work toward a master's degree.
+As much as Ms. Thayer loved writing, nursing was her first love, and she decided to work toward a master's degree.
 In order to get into the program of her choice, she had to have a bachelor's degree in nursing first, so she once again returned to school.
-Ms. Thayer graduated in 1991 as valedictorian of Salem State College in Salem, Massachusetts, and she was inducted into Phi Kappa Phi, the oldest and largest collegiate honor society dedicated to the recognition and promotion of academic excellence in all disciplines.
-She was also inducted into Sigma Theta Tau, the international honor society for nursing.
-As soon as she finished her bachelor's in nursing, she began taking classes towards her master's degree.
+She graduated in 1991 as valedictorian of Salem State College in Salem, Massachusetts, was inducted into Phi Kappa Phi, the oldest and largest collegiate honor society dedicated to the recognition and promotion of academic excellence in all disciplines,and inducted into Sigma Theta Tau, the international honor society for nursing.
+As soon as she finished her bachelor's degree in nursing, she began taking classes toward her master's degree.

-For graduate school, she attended Simmon's College, an all-women's college and also a sister college to Harvard, and graduated in 1994 "with distinction" with a master's degree in primary health care nursing, and after taking the adult nurse practitioner exam, she became a board-certified adult nurse practitioner.
+For graduate school, she attended Simmons College, an all-women's college and a sister college to Harvard, and graduated in 1994 "with distinction" with a master's degree in primary health care nursing.
+After taking the adult nurse practitioner exam, she became a board-certified adult nurse practitioner.